SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 There are various data quality tools—both commercial and open source—that are currently on the market.
 This blog focuses on one of the hand-picked open source data quality tools called **Great Expectations**, among other open source tools

-I took into account the following factors while evaluating the open source data quality tools:
+I've taken into account the following factors while evaluating the open source data quality tools:

 - Is the tool **able to deal with all six data quality dimensions**?
 - **How easy is it for both data engineers and data analysts** to learn how to write data quality checks or tests and get good at them quickly?